-Nutritious, tasty, easily grown, and safe for long-term storage, potatoes are a staple food for a reason.
-And if the SHTF, you can’t have a much better crop to rely on to get your through lean times and allow you to flourish in your environment.
+Potatoes are a staple food for a reason: nutritious, tasty, easily grown, and safe for long-term storage.
+And if the SHTF, you can’t have a much better crop to rely on to get you through lean times and allow you to flourish in your environment.

 - Why potatoes are a good, reliable crop to grow